slime/slime/CONTRIBUTING.md

 The Lisp code is organized into these files:

-* `lib/lisp/swank-backend.lisp`: Definition of the interface to non-portable features.
+* `lib/lisp/slynk-backend.lisp`: Definition of the interface to non-portable features.
 Stand-alone.

-* `lib/lisp/backebd/swank-<cmucl|...>.lisp`: Back-end implementation
+* `lib/lisp/backebd/slynk-<cmucl|...>.lisp`: Back-end implementation
 for a specific Common Lisp system.
-Uses swank-backend.lisp.
+Uses slynk-backend.lisp.

-* `lib/lisp/swank.lisp`: The top-level server program, built from the other components.
-Uses swank-backend.lisp as an interface to the actual backends.
+* `lib/lisp/slynk.lisp`: The top-level server program, built from the other components.
+Uses slynk-backend.lisp as an interface to the actual backends.

-* `sly.el`: The Emacs front-end that the user actually interacts with and that connects to the SWANK server to send expressions to, and retrieve information from the running Common Lisp system.
+* `sly.el`: The Emacs front-end that the user actually interacts with and that connects to the SLYNK server to send expressions to, and retrieve information from the running Common Lisp system.

 * `contrib/*`: Lisp related code for fancy add-ons to SLY.